 Is there a connection between testing and quality?
 A lot of people think that the cause of low-quality software is insufficient testing.
-The truth is very different.
-Let me make it as clear as possible:
+The truth is very different:

 Testing doesn’t raise quality!